Toronto has been voted the most-hated city in Canada. Again.

 You see, a lot of people move to the city before they can afford to do so.
 They blow all their money on rent, going out, and buying expensive things to give the impression they’re “living the life”… whatever that means.

-Obviously this isn’t sustainable, and these people will end up moving to the suburbs in a few years, out of necessity — essentially turning themselves into hypocrites.
+Obviously this isn’t sustainable, and these people will end up moving to the suburbs in a few years, out of necessity — and a hypocrite is born.

 From there, it’s only a matter of time before they join the many legions of Canadians who hate the great city of Toronto.